-Setting up a not for profit organisation can be a complex and rather daunting process.
-We have compiled a checklist of key matters that you will need to consider when setting up a not for profit organisation.
+Setting up a not-for-profit or charity organisation can be a complex and rather daunting process.
+We have compiled the following checklist of key matters that you will need to consider when setting up a charity.

-It may sound basic, but one of the most important steps in establishing a not for profit organisation is to clearly write down the purpose of the organisation.
-You will need to include the organisation’s purpose in its governing documents, and in the organisation’s registrations with government bodies.
+It may sound basic, but one of the most important steps when establishing a charity is to clearly write down the purpose of the organisation.
+You will need to include the organisation’s charitable purpose in its governing documents and in registration applications with government bodies.

 2. Members and management

-You will need to establish both a membership base, and then decide who the founding committee members or directors of the organisation will be.
+You will need a membership base and must also decide who the founding committee members or directors of the organisation will be.
+Often the founding members and directors are the same people.
+Keep in mind that different legal structures require different numbers of founding members and directors.

 3. Legal Structure

-Your organisation will need either a Constitution or Rules of Association.
-The Constitution or Rules of Association will need to specify the purpose of the organisation.
+Whether established as an incorporated association or a company limited by guarantee, your organisation will need a Constitution or Rules (depending on the type of organisation).
+This will need to specify the charitable purpose of the organisation.

-To qualify as not for profit organisation, the Constitution or Rules of Association must provide that the income and assets of the organisation cannot be distributed to the organisation’s members.
+To qualify as not-for-profit organisation, the Constitution or Rules must provide that the income and assets of the organisation cannot be distributed to the organisation’s members.
+A charity’s Constitution or Rules must also have all the required winding up and revocation clauses, and we recommend a conflicts of interest procedure and reference to the obligation to comply with the Australian Charities and Not-for-profits Commission (ACNC) Governance Standards.

-You will need to register a business name, Australian Business Number (ABN) and register GST for your organisation.
+You will need to register for an Australian Business Number (ABN) and register GST for your organisation.
 You can register for each of these at the Commonwealth Government’s Business Registration Service.

 7. Tax exemptions